-Norway's Haland scores record 9 in U20 WC win
+Norway's Haaland scores record 9 in U20 WC win

-Norway's Erling Braut Haland scored a record nine goals for his team in a runaway 12-0 victory over Honduras at the U20 World Cup in Poland on Thursday.
+Norway's Erling Braut Haaland scored a record nine goals for his team in a runaway 12-0 victory over Honduras at the U20 World Cup in Poland on Thursday.

 The 18-year-old RB Salzburg striker scored four times before the half and then added another five after to break the previous record for goals in a single game at the U20 World Cup of six.

 - Bell, Ames: Players to watch at the U20 World Cup

 The 12-0 win also represents the largest margin of victory for a team in U20 World Cup history, eclipsing the 10-0 thrashing Brazil handed Belgium in the 1997 edition.

 "It annoys me a little bit that I didn't score with my last kick of the game.
 I'll have to sit down and think a little bit about it and maybe I'll work out what happened," he told the Norwegian Football Association's website.